Core Concepts

 In simple terms, a Fivetran connector reaches out to your source, receives data from it, and writes it to your destination.

 Depending on the type of connector, Fivetran either collects data that the source pushes to us or sends a request to the source and then grabs the data that the source sends in response.
-You can learn more about the difference between push and pull connectors in our architecture documentation.

 The following diagram displays a single connector of each of our supported connector types.